Pieloaf/TwitchThings/README.md

 First go to the assests folder.
 In here, add your gifs and audio files and rename them to be the same as the command eg `!cheesecake -> cheesecake.gif and cheesecake.mp3`(make sure the audio is an mp3).

-Now the slightly complicated part: First of all, on twitch create a new Points Reward (make sure to require text from the user).
+**This part is only required if you want the commands to be used with channel points** Now the slightly complicated part: First of all, on twitch create a new Points Reward (make sure to require text from the user).

 ![](imgs/custom-reward.png)